IanMadd/academic/content/portfolio/Data_Tables.md

 This example shows the speed of using `set` in a for loop.

-First, create a matrix, a data frame, and a data table, each with 100,000 rows and 100 columns.
+First create a matrix, a data frame, and a data table, each with 100,000 rows and 100 columns.

 ```
 m = matrix(1,nrow=100000,ncol=100)